Changissnz/goals/README.md

 Another notion of mine that I want
 to put out is that social media
-as an application of digital technology has
+as an application of digital
-already reached the apex as a democratic
+technology has already reached the
+apex as a democratic tool of
-tool of expression.
+expression.
 Before social media,
-most of the popular media in the United
-States existed on Big Television channels.
-The themes of narcissism, megalomania,
-vanity, lust, heroism, and psychopathy so
-frequently depicted remain virtually the
-same back then as now.
-It is just that in
-today's world, Big Television no longer
-has a monopoly on what performers get
-to shine in the spotlight and what themes
-deserve the attention of the audience
-for the day.
-Instead, social media giants
-have ushered in a kind of democratization
-process in the media industry that is
-distinct from what existed before
-their rise to prominence.
-This democratization
-process is what I call "mobocratization".
-"Mobocratization" is when an influencer
-is able to build a following large enough
-that is willing to fork over enough money to
-them so that their works distributed over
-social media platforms can net them enough
-capital to do more than simply survive.
-The rigid structuring of Big Television
-before social media giants allowed for
-aristocratic principles to follow through
-from start to finish more effectively.

-The monetization process in the media
-industry, and this includes social media
-giants, is part of the tertiary sector of
-the economy.
+most of the popular media in the
+United States existed on Big
+Television channels.
+The themes
+of narcissism, megalomania,vanity,
+lust, heroism, and psychopathy so
+frequently depicted remain virtually
+the same back then as now.
+It is
+just that in today's world, Big
+Television no longer has a monopoly
+on what performers get to shine in
+the spotlight and what themes
+deserve the attention of the
+audience for the day.
+Instead,
+social media giants have ushered
+in a kind of democratization
+process in the media industry that
+is distinct from what existed
+before their rise to prominence.
+This democratization process is
+what I call "mobocratization".
+"Mobocratization" is when an
+influencer is able to build a
+following large enough that is
+willing to fork over enough money
+to them so that their works
+distributed over social media
+platforms can net them enough
+capital to do more than simply
+survive.
+The rigid structuring
+of Big Television before social
+media giants allowed for
+aristocratic principles to follow
+through from start to finish more
+effectively.

+The monetization process in the
+media industry, and this includes
+social media giants, is part of
+the tertiary sector of the economy.
 The tertiary sector, in other
-words, is the services industry and is,
+words, is the services industry
-from the perspective of hierarchy, the
+and is, from the perspective of
+hierarchy, the greatest economic
-greatest economic achievement of a developed
+achievement of a developed
 economy.
-Media is merely one of the many
+Media is merely one of
-institutions in the tertiary economy.
+the many institutions in the
+tertiary economy.
+Doctors and
-Doctors and lawyers are also part of the
+lawyers are also part of the
 tertiary economy, for example.
-Monetization
+Monetization is quite difficult
-is quite difficult to achieve in the
+to achieve in the high-tech
-high-tech industry.
-Capital funding,
+industry.
+Capital funding, in
-in many cases, is exponentially easier
+many cases, is exponentially
-for a company than it is for the
+easier for a company than it
-company to be able to generate a
+is for the company to be able
+to generate a consistent and
-consistent and substantial revenue
+substantial revenue based on
-based on the merit and adoption of
+the merit and adoption of its
-its products.
+products.
 One reason to believe
-social media as a product may have
+social media as a product may
-already reached its apex is measurements
+have already reached its apex
-of adult usage, and the record of
+is measurements of adult usage,
+and the record of technological
-technological leaps made in the social
+leaps made in the social media
-media industry.
+industry.
 These measurements,
-which exclude artificial intelligence
+which exclude artificial
+intelligence developments that
-developments that are not exclusively
+are not exclusively pioneered
-pioneered by social media giants,
+by social media giants, have
-have stagnated, according to many
+stagnated, according to many
 sources.
-Other portions of the media
+Other portions of the
-industry that are not part of the
+media industry that are not
+part of the social media
-social media giants, such as the
+giants, such as the news
-news industry, also have significant
+industry, also have significant
 problems generating revenue.
 One
 big cause that they attribute to
 is that the social media giants
 have bit hard into their revenue.

-From the perspective of the commoner,
+From the perspective of the
-perhaps these feuds against social
+commoner, perhaps these feuds
-media giants are merely feuds over
+against social media giants are
+merely feuds over influence in
-influence in the media industry.
-I
+the media industry.
+I cannot
-cannot imagine that media technologies
+imagine that media technologies
-can possibly improve any further by
+can possibly improve any further
-objective measures, separate from
+by objective measures, separate
-cultural and political interpretations,
+from cultural and political
+interpretations, without mass
-without mass upgrades in electronic
+upgrades in electronic hardware
-hardware and consumer knowledge in
+and consumer knowledge in the
-the underlying technologies behind
+underlying technologies behind
 what is consumed on the screen.
 What I find much more fascinating
 to read about are the advances in
 emerging technologies such as
 virtual reality, brain-computer
 interfaces, and integration of
-artificial intelligence technologies
+artificial intelligence
+technologies into existing
-into existing infrastructure.
-These
+infrastructure.
+These advances
-advances are pioneered by these
+are pioneered by these social
-social media giants, in great
+media giants, in great part
-part because these organizations
+because these organizations were
-were originally founded as
+originally founded as technology
-technology companies, companies
+companies, companies that produce
-that produce technology primarily
+technology primarily in the form
-in the form of platforms for
+of platforms for use by
-use by consumers and small
+consumers and small businesses.
-businesses.
-So is it politics
+So is it politics and social
-and social activism that made
+activism that made its way
-its way into these social media
+into these social media giants,
-giants, or did these social
+or did these social media
-media giants get into politics
+giants get into politics and
-and social activism?
+social activism?
 The answer
 is subjective.

 --------------------------------------------------------------------------------------------------------------